OpenEvalProject/evals/manuscripts/elife-49948/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/49948/elife-49948-fig1-v1.jpg)

-**Figure 1.:** P-element copy number.(A) Illustration of the P-element-induced GD phenomenon, where two different types of crosses with one parent lacking P-elements while the other parents containing P-elements can result in genetically identical daughters having very different gonadal phenotypes.
+**Figure 1.:** (A) Illustration of the P-element-induced GD phenomenon, where two different types of crosses with one parent lacking P-elements while the other parents containing P-elements can result in genetically identical daughters having very different gonadal phenotypes.
 (B) GD rates from paternal genome strains mated with ISO1 females; at least 100 F1 daughters per cross were assayed.
 (C) Genomic quantitative PCR assessment of P-element load of strains, normalized to Har at 100%.
-(D) Scatterplot comparing TIDAL counts of P-element insertions to the GD rate reflects the lack of correlation.Figure 1—source data 1.
+(D) Scatterplot comparing TIDAL counts of P-element insertions to the GD rate reflects the lack of correlation.

 Between fertility and complete sterility lies a spectrum of GD induction variation amongst different strain crosses that may be attributed to differential P-element copy numbers in different strain genomes (Anxolabéhère et al., 1985; Bergman et al., 2017; Biémont et al., 1990; Bingham et al., 1982; Boussy et al., 1988; Kidwell et al., 1981; Ronsseray et al., 1989; Srivastav and Kelleher, 2017; Yoshitake et al., 2018), and capacity to generate piRNAs (Wakisaka et al., 2017).
 In addition, there are many non-autonomous P-element variants that can be mobilized by P-transposases, including very short elements from the pi[2] strain (Bingham et al., 1982; O'Hare and Rubin, 1983) that actually assemble in vitro with the P-transposase tetramer complex >100X more efficiently than the full-length P-element (Tang et al., 2007).
 However, many earlier studies perceived truncated variants such as the ‘KP2’ variants as inhibitors of transposition by acting to titrate P-transposase since P-element piRNAs were unknown at the time (Black et al., 1987; Gloor et al., 1993; Jackson et al., 1988; Robertson and Engels, 1989; Simmons et al., 2002a).
 Most studies of GD were typically calibrated with a strong paternal inducer ‘P’-strain like Harwich (Har) or pi[2] when mated with ‘M’ strain females lacking P-elements (Bingham et al., 1982; Brennecke et al., 2008; Kidwell et al., 1977; Rubin et al., 1982).
 Despite over 40 years of study, what defines a strong paternal inducer of GD has remained a mystery.